 When you lose a tooth, the best thing for your oral health is to have that tooth replaced.
-A tooth that is missing can affect your “bite”, your ability to speak, eat, and chew, and can cause an increased burden on your remaining teeth resulting in muscle pains in your jaws as well as headaches.
+A tooth that is missing can affect your “bite”, your ability to speak, eat, and chew.
+It can also cause an increased burden on your remaining teeth resulting in muscle pains in your jaw as well as headaches.
 One of the ways that dentists can replace a missing tooth is by the use of dental implants.

 What Is A Dental Implant?

 In order to describe what a dental implant is, lets take a look at what a real tooth consists of.
 A real tooth has roots and a crown.
-The crown is the part of the tooth that you can see and eat with.
-The root is the part of the tooth that is beneath the crown and anchors the tooth through the gum tissue to the jawbone.
-Losing a tooth causes you to lose both the crown and the root.
-So, in order to replace your tooth, we have to create a new root and that is what the dental implant is.
+The crown is the chewing surface of the tooth.
+The root is beneath the crown and anchors the tooth through the gum tissue to the jawbone.
+Losing a tooth is a loss of both the crown and the root.
+In order to replace a tooth, dentists have to create a new root via a dental implant.

 When Are Implants Placed?

-If your tooth has been missing for a long time, the bone that is adjacent to the socket will grow thinner because the stimulation that is created by the tooth root is no longer there.
-As much as one third of your jaw’s thickness can be lost in the year following tooth extraction.
-Too much bone loss can mean that you may have to have additional bone grafted into the area so that the implant will be supported adequately.
+If your tooth has been missing for a long time, the bone that is adjacent to the socket will grow thinner because the stimulation that is created by the tooth root is no longer present.
+As much as one third of your jaw’s thickness can be lost in the year following the loss of a tooth.

 How Many Implants Do I Need?

-Typically, one implant is placed per missing tooth.
+Typically, one dental implant is needed per missing tooth.
 This rule does not apply, however, to the back teeth.
 The back teeth have two or three roots.
 The approach that is most commonly used is to replace back teeth with larger implants or more than one implant per tooth.
-Using more implants per tooth will be used especially in cases where there has been moderate bone loss or if the person uses excessive biting force on the back teeth.
+Using more implants per tooth is a better option for patients with moderate bone loss or if there is excessive biting force on the back teeth.